benknoble/mips2/DESIGN.md

 place, and 0s at all the values (generated automatically by the makefile)
 - a table of character codes based on `init.bmem` is in `bmem-map` (both are generated automatically by the makefile)
+- a table of macros `mips/bmem-map.mips` is generated from `bmem-map` by the makefile

 #### Display design